klux21/callback_printf/README.txt

 I doubt that anybody has a problem with the changed license because there wasn't any feedback most likely just because of the GPLv3.
-I would be glad if other people adopt that new license and I hope that more people have more fun with the usage of the software now because of the new license conditions!
+I would be glad if other people adopt that new license and I hope that more people have fun with the usage of that software now because of the new and more permissive license conditions even if it not open source any longer because if comes to some special definitions of that!

 Kind regards,